-In cases of persistent unacceptable behaviour and where other sanctions/strategies listed above have been exhausted, the North Tyneside Exclusion - Good Practice guidelines will be followed.
+In cases of serious misbehaviour (outlined above) and where other sanctions/strategies listed above have been exhausted, the North Tyneside Exclusion - Good Practice guidelines will be followed.
 In some cases, internal exclusion will be used (child placed in another class for a specified time, usually one day).

 Ultimately, external exclusion may be used, and be for a temporary fixed term (normally for a period of up to 5 days.)
-If necessary, permanent exclusion may be considered, in consultation with the Governing Body.
+If necessary, permanent exclusion may be considered.